How could health reform could affect you?

 If you are a new employee, the waiting period for health plan coverage to start can't be longer than 90 days.

 Expenses like copayments, coinsurance and deductibles, services, balance billing amounts from non-network providers and premium payments do not count toward the out-of-pocket maximum.

 Most health insurance includes coverage for essential health benefits, such as doctor visits, hospital care and prescriptions.
 (This applies to both individual and small business plans.)

 Kids can stay longer on a parent's plan– until age 26.
 In some states, the age limit may be older.

 Lowering health care costs

 Depending on your plan, yearly network out-of-pocket costs for members of high-deductible plans cannot be higher than $6,650 for an individual and $13,300 for a family in 2018.
 For members of plans that are not high deductible the individual out-of-pocket cost for 2018 are $7,350 and for families are $14,700.

 Expenses like co-payments, co-insurance and deductibles, count toward your out-of-pocket limit.
 However, amounts for non-covered health services from non-network providers and premium payments do not count toward the out-of-pocket limit.

+There are no lifetime or annual dollar limits on essential health benefits.
 Your plan cannot put an annual or lifetime dollar limit on the essential health benefits covered by the plan.